-- Using the remote control - 1.
-Press CAPTURE on the remote control. - 2.
-A confirmation message displays.
-Press CAPTURE or ENTER again. - 3.
-The message 'Screen Capturing...' displays while the projector is processing the picture.
-Please wait. - 4.
-If the action is successful, you see the message 'Captured Succeeded' on the screen.
-The captured picture is saved as My Screen. - To view the captured picture displayed as the startup screen, set My Screen in the SYSTEM SETUP: Basic Splash Screen menu and restart the projector.
+✓ until the SYSTEM SETUP: Basic menu is highlighted. - 2.
+Press ▼ to highlight My Screen and press ENTER. - A confirmation message displays.
+Press CAPTURE or ENTER again. - The message 'Screen Capturing...' displays while the projector is processing the picture.
+Please wait. - If the action is successful, you see the message 'Captured Succeeded' on the screen.
+The captured picture is saved as My Screen. - To view the captured picture displayed as the startup screen, set My Screen in the SYSTEM SETUP: Basic > Splash Screen menu and restart the projector.